 - Books and magazines

-Though numerous respectable dumpster divers and organizations will disagree with me, I can't in good conscience recommend consuming food or drink you find in the trash.
+It's probably a bad idea to consume food or drink you find in the trash unless you're starving: there's an excellent chance that the food is contaminated or spoiled.
 Avoid both topical and ingestible medications also, even if they're over-the-counter types and completely sealed.
-Be cautious of beauty products (makeup, lotions, etc.) as well.
+Be cautious of beauty products (e.g., makeup, lotions) as well.

 Avoid used mattresses, no matter how nice they seem.
 The older ones are full of shed skin and bodily fluids.
-If they're too nice and new to be in the trash, they may be infested with bed bugs.
-You should, in fact, check all discarded upholstery for evidence of both fleas and bedbugs.
+If they're too nice and new to be in the trash, they may be infested with bedbugs.
+You should check all discarded upholstery for evidence of both fleas and bedbugs.
 And, leave the piece in the trash if it stinks or feels wet.
-Even if the wet is just water, it may lead to mold and mildew.
+Even if the wetness is just water, it may lead to mold and mildew.

 - Do I need this?

-- Do I really want this, or am I just taking it because it's free?
+- Do I want this, or am I just taking it because it's free?

 - Will I use this?

-- If I plan to sell it, will I really do it?
+- If I plan to sell it, will I do it?

 - If I have to fix or repurpose it, will I get around to it in a timely fashion?
 Or will it sit in the garage with the other unfinished projects until the end of time?